Star Wars: Rogue Squadron to Become a Series

-There is still hope for space adventure!
+There is still hope for the space adventure!

 The most famous Star Wars video games: a journey through a galaxy full of gaming legends